rak-n-rok/Krake/docs/dev/hooks.rst

 Application hooks
 =================

-This section describes Application hooks which are registered and called by Hook Dispatcher in kubernetes application controller module.
+This section describes Application hooks which are registered and called by the Hook Dispatcher in kubernetes application controller module.